MarkCondello/dev-notes/WP/rest_api/custom-search.md

 });

 A more completed version which uses conditional logic for queries with no results is below.
 This version uses a relative url using wp_localize_script values (uniData.root_url) added in functions.php
-//more details on localise script can be found here: https://developer.wordpress.org/reference/functions/wp_localize_script/ This function create a javascript variable in the DOM for use to retrieve key value pairs from.
+//more details on localise script can be found here: https://developer.wordpress.org/reference/functions/wp_localize_script/ This function create a javascript variable in the DOM to retrieve key value pairs from.

         $.getJSON(uniData.root_url + '/wp-json/wp/v2/posts?search=' + this.searchField.val(), (posts) => {
 //bind function to the class using es6 arrow function